-The Company has a history of operating losses, and we generated a net loss of \$ 258.1 million for the six months ended June 30, 2023.
+The Company has a history of operating losses, and we generated a net loss of \$258.1 million for the six months ended June 30, 2023.
 Additionally, the Company experienced negative operating cash flows primarily related to our discontinued Bright HealthCare - Commercial segment for the six months ended June 30, 2023, requiring additional cash to be infused to satisfy statutory capital requirements.
-The Company's IFP discontinued operations will continue to experience negative cash flows through the third quarter of 2023, as it pays out the 2022 IFP risk adjustment obligations.
-Although the Company has sufficient cash to satisfy its IFP risk adjustment obligations in full in certain states, the Company is working with its regulators regarding the status of its obligations in certain other states.
+The Company settled in cash \$1.5 billion of 2022 related risk adjustment obligations in September 2023, and entered into repayment agreements for an aggregate amount of \$380 million with the Centers for Medicare & Medicaid Services ("CMS") with respect to the unpaid amount of risk adjustment obligations.
+The amount owing under the repayment agreements is due 18 months from September 15, 2023 and bears interest at a rate of 11.5% per annum.
+The Company intends to use a portion of the proceeds from the pending sale of its California Medicare Advantage business to pay certain remaining amounts due under the repayment agreements.
+The Company's IFP discontinued operations will also continue to experience negative cash flows through the third quarter of 2023 as it pays out the 2022 IFP risk adjustment obligations.
+Although the Company has sufficient cash to satisfy its IFP risk adjustment obligations in full in certain states, the Company is working with its regulators regarding the status of remaining inventory of its obligations in certain other states, medical claims.